mosesIRL/Windows7-OEM-Activator-old/README.md

 `RETAIL` - Skip straight to retail/VL key activation (if you aren't using it for OEM activation)

-*If you don't specify a switch (or launch by double-clicking), the script is fully interactive.*
+*If you don't specify a switch (or launch by right-click run as admin), the script is fully interactive.*

 ### Supported Windows 7 Editions:
 - Starter